awsdocs/aws-lambda-developer-guide/doc_source/java-logging-log4j1.md

        // System.err: One log statement but with a line break (AWS Lambda writes two events to CloudWatch).
         System.err.println("log data from stderr. \n this is a continuation of system.err");

-        // Use log4j to log the same thing as above and AWS Lambda will log only one event in CloudWatch. log.debug("log data from log4j debug \n this is continuation of log4j debug");

         log.error("log data from log4j err. \n this is a continuation of log4j.err");